 See the section titled “Creating and Applying Styles” for more information on styles.

-As you are writing, you might want to make notes (comments) on specific paragraphs or sentences for later revision.
+As you are writing, you might want to make notes (comments) for later revision.

 To add a comment to a text location:

 To close the comment window, press the Escape (esc) key or click in an area outside the comment window.